-What is Ipswitch WS_FTP Server?
+What is WS_FTP Server?
 1

-System requirements 1
+System requirements for WS_FTP Server 1

 How FTP works 2

 How SSH works 3

+Activating WS_FTP Server for new or upgraded licenses 3

-Sending feedback 3
+Sending feedback 4

-What is Ipswitch WS_FTP Server?
+What is WS_FTP Server?

 Ipswitch WS_FTP® Server is a highly secure, fully featured and easy-to-administer file transfer server for Microsoft Windows® systems.
 WS_FTP Server lets you create a host that makes files and folders on your server available to other people.
 Users can connect (via the Internet or a local area network) to your host, list folders and files, and (depending on permissions) download and upload data.
 Administrators can control access to data and files with granular permissions by folder, user, and group.
 Administrators can also create multiple hosts that function as completely distinct sites.